 opportunity to learn about your family from your perspective, and I also want to be available to answer any questions about myself or the work we will do together.

 After the parent session, I like to meet with parent(s) and child(ren) together.
 A family meeting is oftentimes a comfortable way for children to meet me for the first time.
 During our family session, I like to get to know your family as a whole, and we can discuss what changes we would all like to see in the family.

 Finally, I will take some time to get to know your child(ren).
 When I meet with your child individually, I have a few activities I do to get to know him/her, and then I leave time for your child to explore the playroom.
 Often, parents tell their children that they get to have some playtime with me and that there are no expectations for what they do or say during this time.

 Once we've spent a few sessions together, I will meet again with the parent(s) to share my feedback.
 I will offer my impressions and observations of your child thus far, as well as give my recommendations and suggestions for how to move forward with therapy.

-Here are a few of the situations that children face when starting play therapy:
+Here are a few of the situations that children (generally ages 11 and younger) face when starting play therapy: